Sonic & Sega All-Stars Racing

-is a 2010 kart racing video game, produced for Wii, Xbox 360, PlayStation 3, Nintendo DS (February 23, 2010), and Microsoft Windows (March 3, 2010), featuring characters from multiple Sega franchises.
+is a 2010 kart racing video game developed by Sumo Digital and published by Sega.
+It was released for Wii, Xbox 360, PlayStation 3, Nintendo DS, and Windows, featuring characters from multiple Sega franchises.
 The game is the third title in the Sega All-Stars series, preceded by Sega Superstars Tennis.
 A mobile version was developed by Gameloft, and released for iOS in June 2011, as a paid download.
 A version for OS X was released by Feral Interactive in April 2013.

 The game received mostly positive reviews from critics.
 A sequel, Sonic & All-Stars Racing Transformed, was released in 2012, featuring more characters and representing a wide-variety of Sega-owned franchises.

 Gameplay

 The game is a mascot kart racing game, similar to other games in its genre like Mario Kart, Konami Krazy Racers and Crash Team Racing.
 Players can choose to race as one of 20 characters from various Sega franchises such as Sonic the Hedgehog, Crazy Taxi, and Fantasy Zone.
 Characters race through various race circuits themed on different Sega franchises and collect power-ups to boost their speed or hamper their opponents.
 The items have a rock-paper-scissors effect, in which certain items can be used to defend against others.
 Also, on occasions when players get three of one item, they can choose to fire/activate them at the same time.
 Additional boost can be earned by successfully executing drifts (with longer drifts earning more boost), or performing tricks while in midair.
 Like Sumo's previous Sega game, Sega Superstars Tennis, each character has a special ability (called an "All-Star Move") unique to them that they may use to their advantage (such as Sonic transforming into Super Sonic and AiAi riding in his monkey ball), which they can obtain if they are running behind in the race.
 How long each All-Star move lasts depends on the character's current position.
 Due to network latency issues, All-Star Moves are not possible in online races.

 Vehicles are separated into 3 different categories: cars, bikes and hovercraft.
 As the terrain on the tracks will vary, vehicles can be either assisted or hindered by the surfaces they drive upon.
 Cars vary in weight and speed, with some performing better on some terrains than others.
 Bikes have fast acceleration and can also perform ground tricks for extra boost, but can easily be bullied by heavier vehicles.
 Hovercraft are not affected by any terrain and are able to perform multiple tricks after a jump, but they have poorer handling and have low acceleration.
 All of the vehicles also have their own specific engine sounds.